userfrosting/learn/16.advanced/01.class-mapper/docs.md

 Now, we can start using `\UserFrosting\Sprinkle\Site\Database\Models\User` to extend the functionality provided by the `User` class in the `Account` sprinkle.

-##### Dynamic Class Mapper
+#### Dynamic Class Mapper

 Of course, the limitations of object-oriented inheritance becomes clear when you want to change the behavior of the original class in other places where it has been used.
 For example, if I extended `Account\Database\Models\User` and redefined the `onLogin` method in my `Site\Database\Models\User` class, this would let me use `Site\Database\Models\User` going forward in any code I write in the `site` Sprinkle.
 However, it wouldn't affect references to `User` in the `account` Sprinkle - they would still be referring to the base class.

-To allow this sort of "retroactive extendability", UserFrosting introduces another layer of abstraction - the **class mapper**.
+To allow this sort of "_retroactive extendability_", UserFrosting introduces another layer of abstraction - the **class mapper**.
 The class mapper resolves generic class identifiers to specific class names at runtime.
 Rather than hardcoding references to `Account\Database\Models\User`, Sprinkles can generically reference `user` through the class mapper, and it will find the most recently mapped version of that class.

 For example, a controller in the account Sprinkle could do something like: